ruiduque/har_repo/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-Note: detailed information is available in the 'features.txt' available un the folder 'UCI HAR Dataset'
+Note: detailed information about the source data is available under folder 'UCI HAR Dataset'.

 The process followed to generate the tidy dataset is as follows:

 - Merges the training and the test sets to create one data set.
 - Extracts only the measurements on the mean and standard deviation for each measurement.
 - Uses descriptive activity names to name the activities in the data set